 |5 years and younger||1||5||6|

-All programs must obtain authorization to administer any medication, including prescription and over-the-counter, to a participant from the participant’s parent or guardian using the Authorization for Dispensing Medicationor the Authorization for Dispensing Medication – Spanish.
+All programs must obtain authorization to administer any medication to youth from the participant’s parent or guardian using the Authorization for Dispensing Medication.

 - The participant’s parent/guardian may not authorize administering medication in excess of the medication’s label instructions or the directions of the participant’s healthcare professional.